libp2a/libp2a-node/README.md

 })
 ```

-> :warning: Please read about [how it works](#how-it-works) if the idea of
+> Please read about [how it works](#how-it-works) if the idea of adding a prompt
-> adding a prompt to your software sounds like an absolute nightmare.
+> to your software sounds like an absolute nightmare.

 # Why